 NIHL is the only type of hearing loss that is completely preventable.
 If you understand the hazards of noise and how to practice good hearing health, you can protect your hearing for life.
 Here’s how:

-- Know which noises can cause damage (those at or above 85 decibels).
+- Know which noises can cause damage.

 - Wear earplugs or other protective devices when involved in a loud activity (activity-specific earplugs and earmuffs are available at hardware and sporting goods stores).